jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 ### Generic Virality

 Generic types tend to have a viral nature that infect large parts of a code.
 Taking a look at our `GenericDatabase` type, any type that uses `GenericDatabase` needs to either be generic, use a concrete type, or use dynamic dispatch.
-For example, these two useless structs also need to be generic over the `FileSystem` trait (or they could have used dynamic dispatch).
+For example, these two structs also need to be generic over the `FileSystem` trait (or they could have used dynamic dispatch).

 ```rust
 struct GenericDatabaseWrapper<T: FileSystem> {